-Project Goal: The APM Food Buying Club would like to build a strong volunteer program that will increase our capacity to serve existing members more efficiently and effectively while simultaneously allowing us to expand our reach to serve more lower-income families in the Philadelphia area.
+Project Goal: The APM Food Buying Club will build a strong volunteer program that will increase our capacity to serve existing members more efficiently and effectively while simultaneously allowing us to expand our reach to serve more lower-income families in the Philadelphia area.
 The Philly Fellow will develop a system to recruit, train, manage volunteers and promote the FBC in the community.

 Address 1900 N. 9th Street

 - Assess program needs and match them with appropriate volunteer roles and skills